Caring For Your Dental Veneers

 Choose Your Toothbrush and Toothpaste Wisely

-If you are used to using and stiff bristled toothbrush and abrasive toothpaste to remove your unwanted stains on your teeth, STOP!
+If you are used to using and stiff-bristled toothbrush and abrasive toothpaste to remove the unwanted stains on your teeth, STOP!
 You do not want to damage the dental veneer surface, so a soft toothbrush and milder toothpaste are recommended.

 Watch What You Eat and Drink

 Certain foods and drinks such as wine and coffee are known to stain teeth.
 While dental veneers are formulated to be stain-resistant your natural teeth are not stained resistant.
 As your teeth become discolored and the veneers stay white the difference in color can be quite noticeable.

 Be careful when eating hard foods and candies cracking can occur.

 Consuming too much alcohol can soften the bonding composites.
 Bonding composites hold the veneers to the teeth.
 This does not necessarily mean the veneers will come loose, it means they can become prone to deterioration, damage, and stains.
 As with drinking alcohol when purchasing mouthwash make sure the mouthwash you choose does not contain alcohol.